 A light horizontal line will separate conversations.
 Two conversations are considered as different if there has been no activity during at least 10 minutes.

 You can export the room logs, in CSV format.
 To do this, click on the Export button at the end of the logs.
-The export will use your user preferences for CSV separator and date format (see preferences).
+The export will use your user preferences for CSV separator and date format (see Account Maintenance).

 |||Behind the scene, each piece of news is actually managed exactly like a Tuleap Web Forum.|